shamreen20/Machine_Learning_for_Robotics/README.md

 8. **Perception:** Covers perception techniques, including computer vision and sensor processing, critical for robots to interpret their environments.
 - Link to Folder/script: [Perception](./Perception).

+8. **Policy Gradients:** Policy gradients are a fundamental class of reinforcement learning algorithms that directly optimize an agent's policy parameters by estimating the gradient of expected cumulative rewards, enabling effective learning in complex, high-dimensional action spaces.
+- Link to Folder/script: [Policy Gradient](./Policy_gradients).

+8. **Bayesian Optimization:** Bayesian optimization is an efficient method for optimizing expensive black-box functions by constructing a probabilistic surrogate model, often a Gaussian process, to approximate the objective.
+It iteratively selects promising points using acquisition functions that balance exploration of uncertain areas and exploitation of known high-performing regions.
+- Link to Folder/script: [Bayesian Optimization](./Bayesian_Optimization).

+8. **RL from Images:** Reinforcement learning from images is a subfield of machine learning that focuses on training agents to make decisions based on visual input.
+In this approach, the agent directly learns a policy or value function from raw image data, without the need for handcrafted features or explicit state representations.
+This allows the agent to perceive and understand the environment solely through visual observations.
+- Link to Folder/script: [RL from Images](./RL_from_Images).

+8. **Imitation Learning:** Imitation learning is a machine learning approach where an agent learns to perform a task by imitating the behavior of an expert.
+In imitation learning, the agent learns from a dataset of expert demonstrations, where each demonstration consists of a sequence of states and the corresponding actions taken by the expert.
+The goal of imitation learning is to learn a policy that can mimic the expert's behavior and perform the task accurately.
+- Link to Folder/script: [Imitation Learning](./Imitation_Learning).

 ## Contact
 For questions or suggestions, please open an issue on the GitHub repository or contact [shamreen.tabassum@mailbox.tu-dresden.de].